 To get the best interest rate on an online savings account, you’ll usually need to deposit a larger amount or agree to adhere to more stringent restrictions than you would with a different type of savings account.

-For example, a fixed term deposit account will usually offer a higher rate of interest than a demand deposit account because of the restrictions involved.
+For example, a fixed term deposit account will usually offer a higher rate of interest than an instant access savings account, because of the restrictions involved.

 Online savings accounts are generally considered to be more secure than traditional banking.
 This is down to the increased number of security checks your provider can perform, which might include emailing or texting you a code in order to access your funds.